Jordan

 This would be a great time for me to mention that I work for Virgin!
 Except that I don't.
 In fact I've never even had the pleasure of stepping onto their aircraft, so you may be more of an expert in this area than myself, but just yesterday I worked with a former Virgin FA so I picked her brain.
 While she couldn't say that they openly discriminate against less attractive women, she did mention that they include height and weight measurements in their initial medical screening, the range of their uniform sizes is quite restricted, and their grooming standards are as high as their heels. (hair elastics must be concealed with hair or ribbon, shoes are selected by the airlline, etc) They may not require a photo attached to the resume like some airlines, but it would be naive to think looks don't play a part in getting the job.
 Virgin Airline's marketing really plays up its sexiness, so selecting employees who will represent that product only makes sense.
 You can call it discrimination but how many bars, restaurants and retail stores do the same?
 As for how us other airline crew feel about it, we were all drooling over Virgin's latest uniform makeover - we're definitely aware of how they've carefuly manicured their image.
 And while I'd rather work for a company that places its emphasis on personality, I concede that the rest of us could learn a thing or two from Virgin's strict standards because it really helps to create a cohesive product and portrays professionalism.
 Besides, who wants to be the ugly stepsister to Virgin's Cinderella?

-How often would you find yourself in real danger?Wow, you're my favourite type of traveler!
+Does it get aggravating answering people's dumb questions all day long?Wow, you're my favourite type of traveler!
 You hit the nail on the head, FAs love all those things (even the ones who claim to be on a diet can't resist a free bag of M&Ms!).
 When I travel on other airlines I bring treats too, something that can be easily shared so that it can be divvied up amongst the cabin and flight deck.
 If you really want to butter up your crew you can give magazines too - the trashier the better!
 Cosmo, Hello, weekly gossip mags, etc. They're the perfect thing to flip through between services and even the male flight attendants like them - though they might try to deny it.
 Maybe you're just doing it out of the goodness of your heart, but when someone brings my crew treats I like to hook them up with free stuff during the flight - if you scratch my back, I'll scratch yours!

 I'd like to know the same thing!